muhammetozendev/typeorm-transaction-module/README.md

 ) => Promise<T>;
 ```

-The first argument is a callback and any database operation performed within that callback using a `TransactionalRepository`, it will be wrapped by a transaction.
-The `transaction` functions runs the callback using async local storage, sharing the transactional entity manager with other potential nested calls.
+The first argument is a callback and any database operation performed within that callback using a `TransactionalRepository` will be wrapped in a transaction.
+The `transaction` function runs the callback using async local storage, sharing the transactional entity manager with other potential nested calls.

 The second argument is the name of the connection specifying which database configuration should be used.
+It defaults to the default connection where `name` property is not specified in `forRoot` method.

 ## Injecting Data Sources